The Department of the Interior Disclaimer Statement also applies to our Web site and all content it contains.

 Restrictions on using the U.S. Fish and Wildlife logo

 The Service logo is our official "trademark."
 Its use is reserved for official publications or other products of the U.S. Fish and Wildlife Service.
 Use of the Service logo without prior written approval is prohibited.
 Restrictions on use of the Service logo were published in the Federal Register on February 13, 1984 (Vol. 49, No. 30, page 5387), and 18 USC 701 provides for enforcement.

-There are procedures for obtaining approval for the use of the official Service logo on a joint publication with the Service, including electronic publications such as Web sites.
-Contact Nancy Monroe in the External Affairs office for assistance.
+There are procedures for obtaining approval for the use of the official Service logo on a joint publication with the Service, including electronic publications such as websites.
+Contact Nancy Monroe in the Office of Communications for assistance.

 The restrictions described above apply also to the use of the images of the Federal Duck Stamps and the Federal Aid in Wildlife Restoration and Federal Aid in Sport Fish Restoration symbols, and the "blue goose" image used to identify wildlife refuges.